-Symbolic manipulation programs such as Maple are becoming increasingly available.
-Other popular programs with about the same capabilities are derive and mathematica and there are many special purpose programs in various fields of science, engineering, and mathematics which have extensive "intelligence" to analyze models.
-We're considering Maple here because Rutgers has a site license for this program, and it should be generally available on Rutgers systems.
+Symbolic manipulation programs such as Maple are increasingly available.
+Mathematica and Derive are other programs with the same capability.
+There are many special purpose programs in science, engineering, and mathematics which have extensive "intelligence" to analyze models.
+We're considering Maple here because Rutgers has a site license for this program.
+It is generally available on Rutgers systems.
 The specific instructions won't be the same from program to program, but many of the same ideas will be present.
 Students should expect to have a machine do tiresome or elaborate symbolic computations as well as numerical computations.